AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/managing-certificates.md

 1. Navigate to the **SSL Certificates** screen from the **Environments** screen.
 1. You will see a table with a row for each SSL certificate that has been successfully installed in your program.
 Click on the ellipsis button at the far right in the row of the certificate you wish to delete and select **Delete**.
 1. Confirm the deletion in the **Delete SSL Certificate** dialog.
-1. Run the pipeline in order to deploy the updated certificate(s).
+1. Run the pipeline in order to undeploy the deleted certificate(s).

 >[!NOTE]
 >